 Fees and penalties

-Eloan doesn’t charge an origination fee or a prepayment penalty if you choose to pay off your loan early.
+Eloan doesn’t charge an origination fee or a prepayment penalty if you choose to pay your loan off early.
 There’s also no application fee or other hidden fees.
 The lender doesn’t disclose a late fee to the public, but you can review yours in your contract after you get approved.

-With no fees to get the loan, you can save a lot of money upfront.
+With no fees to get the loan, you can save a lot of money up front.
 Many lenders that offer similar terms charge origination fees ranging from 1 percent to 8 percent.